 Sarah Blaffer Hrdy.
 Mothers and Others: the evolutionary origins of mutual understanding.
 The Belknap Press of Harvard University Press: Cambridge, Massachusetts.
 2009.

 We’ll think twice about lying if we value the trust and affection of the person who now might think a little less of us for doing so.
 And she knows, and we know she knows, this is so.
 It’s curious why we have this ‘display and detection system’.
-Even more curious the role our peeps play in this system.
-Here are my thoughts.
+Even more curious the role our peeps.
+Here are some thoughts.

 Humans are social organisms.
 Duh!
 And most of us have an intimate core social group, a peepdom, who are instrumental to the acquisition, distribution, and maintenance of information therein.
 The kinds of information admitted or rejected, for example, will be strongly influenced by our peeps.
 And we’ve some well-known mechanisms, such as punishment and reward, that make this regulation and constraint of information efficient.
 A frown can discourage someone from pursuing one idea as much as a smile can encourage the adoption of another.
 We might conceptualize these mechanisms as analogous to a voltage regulator, maintaining equilibrium within the peepdom.